Live event

 What’s been your favourite mentorship success story so far?

-My first mentee came to me in a tough spot: his job required him to build a time series classifier, but the data was messy and resisted standard approaches.
-He was stressed and doubting himself.
+My first mentee came to me in a tough spot because his job required him to build a time-series classifier, but the data was messy, and he felt underqualified for the challenge.
+So he did what most people do when they feel they don't have the knowledge: information overconsumption.

 Find out if MentorCruise is a good fit for you – fast, free, and no pressure.